Hungarian Chimney Cake Recipe (Kürtőskalács)

 The traditional recipe of chimney cakes is topped with ground walnuts, shredded coconut, cinnamon sugar, or plain.

-You can use other toppings especially if you make chimney cones.
+You can use other toppings, especially if you make chimney cones.

 - Ice Cream